vishal17209/RL_Project_Group4_2019/README.md

 ## Replaying Records
 Use Bash script ` script.sh ` to run all the records under the ` minicontest1/ ` or ` minicontest5/ ` directory

+                                                OR

+Use the following python command
+` python pacman.py --replay=FILNAME -l layoutName `